Kings Langley Angling Society (KLAS) CONSITUTION AND RULES V5.3

 4. Meat only to be used as a hook bait.

 5. Line to be a maximum of 6lb (or metric equivalent) and barbless hooks no larger than size 12.
-Any feeder (excluding method feeders, see rule 18) may be used which must be free running and has a hook length not less than 4” (four inches) 102 mm.
-See rule 3 cereal ground bait.
+Any feeder may be used which must be free running and have a hook length not less than 4” (four inches) 102 mm.

 6. 1 rod (one) or pole to be used at any one time.